Jamaal Charles’ return to action is a bummer as Chiefs get hammered in Steel City

 It was not a triumphant return for Jamaal Charles.

-The Chiefs’ career rushing leading had been aching to return to the field.
+The Chiefs’ career rushing leader had been aching to return to the field.
 And some 51 weeks after tearing his ACL, Charles finally got back into the game on Sunday.

 But the Chiefs were steamrolled 43-14, and Charles had little to do with the contest after the first few minutes.

-On the Chiefs’ third series, Charles burrowed through a hole for a 6-yard gain, his only rushing attempt.
+On the Chiefs’ third series, Charles burrowed through a hole for a 6-yard gain.

-He was on the field for a few more plays.
+He was on the field for a few more plays and ran the ball one more time for a 1-yard gain.
 But the rain came down with more emphasis, turning the turf soggy.
 With the exception of a few late plays, the Chiefs decided Charles had seen enough.
+Actually the game dictated that call.

+“The game, we just got behind so far, and the plays we had in for me went out,” Charles said.

-He spent the rest of the game standing next to coaches or sitting on the bench with the other running backs.
+Charles spent most the rest of the game standing next to coaches or sitting on the bench with the other running backs.

+“I feel like I’m 100 percent,” Charles said.
+“The plan was to put me in the game more.
+I knew I wasn’t going to start.
+It was to get my feet wet again.”

 Earlier in the day, word started to spread that the Chiefs were planning to use Charles for 10-15 snaps.
-His presence figured to boost a Chiefs offense that would be without one running back, Charcandrick West, who was on the inactive list with an ankle injury.
+His presence figured to boost a Chiefs offense that would be without West.

 The running back crew had a tough night.
 Starter Spencer Ware fumbled away the Chiefs’ first snap of their second possession, leading to the Steelers’ first touchdown.
 The Chiefs’ longest run of the first half was Charles’ attempt.